 Solar panel cleaning tools

 You won’t need any specialist equipment to clean your solar panels.
-A hose, a soft sponge, and a bucket should be enough to get the job done.
+A hose, a soft sponge, and a bucket should be enough to do the job.
 Pressure washers aren’t advisable, as they can easily damage the solar cells.
 Instead of using soap, spray your panels with diluted white vinegar and then wipe them down with a sponge.
 Use a squeegee or a soft cloth to remove excess moisture.

 Cleaning solar panels on a roof

-If your only option is to get up on the roof yourself, make sure to take safety precautions like wearing a hard hat and harness.
+If your only option is to get up on the roof yourself, take safety precautions like wearing a hard hat and harness.

 Cleaning portable solar panels on the ground